 Q. How much does the program cost?
 Is there any financial assistance available?

 A. The program fee is $3,125 for non-Duke students.
 For Duke students, the program fee is $2,100.
-If you are accepted into the program, a $500 nonrefundable deposit is due by January 11, 2017.
-The remaining fee is due by April 10, 2017.
+If you are accepted into the program, a $500 nonrefundable deposit is due by January 10, 2018.
+The remaining fee is due by April 20, 2018.
 If you are a Duke Sanford MPP student, please contact us for information about program fellowships.
 Please note that the program fee does not cover housing, airfare, visa fees and other living expenses.
-The Duke Program on Global Policy and Governance cannot provide partial or full scholarships for fellows.
+The DGP Program cannot provide partial or full scholarships for fellows.
 Each fellow is responsible for paying program fees, room and board, airfare, visa fees and other living expenses.
 Students should inquire with their home institutions, programs, or sponsors for potential support early in the year.
 We encourage you to explore this list of external funding sources for international education opportunities.